CommunityToolkit/Labs-Windows/components/DataTable/samples/DataTable.md

 > [!Sample DataTableSample]

+### Virtualization

+Since `DataTable` is just built on top of `ListView` it can handle many data rows just the same as a ListView can.

+> [!Sample DataTableVirtualizationSample]

 ## DataTable + TreeView (Test)

 The `DataTable` setup works with other types of views as well, like `TreeView`.
 This enables a "TreeGrid" like experience, if required.